Media Captioning

 Captioned media requests for students with accommodations should be submitted via SAM.
 Instructors will receive an email titled "[SDS] Captioned Media Instructions" with a link to the SAM captioning request form.
 If you are an Instructor and you did not receive this email, please contact the Miller Center for Student Disability Services at 513-529-1541 or SDS@MiamiOH.edu.

-Miami University departments can also submit files for captioned media services on a proactive basis.
-Each department will be responsible for the cost of these services and be required to provide an index code at the time of the request.
+Miami University departments can also submit files for captioned media services.
+Each department will be responsible for the cost of these services and must provide a Cost Center code at the time of the request.
 Captioned media requests start at $1.00/per minute.
 Please allow 7-10 business days for these services.

 Contact the AccessMU Center at 513-529-0200 or AccessMU@MiamiOH.edu for pricing if your captioned media is needed sooner than 7-10 business days.